CodeHub05/GitHub/README.md

 # GitHub
-Project repository

 This is a sample project on PHP coding and github management.
-Anyone interested to join and improve the codes are welcome and can contribute as they wish.
+Anyone interested to join and improve the codes are welcome.
+Can contribute as they wish from coding to documentation.
 We require help on coding as well as documentation.
-Validating, testing is required for now and anyone can help for documentation.
+Validating, testing, debugging and documentation are our current issues.
+There are no isses posfted but can email directly to the repository owner.

+Email: codehub05@gmail.com
+Fell free to contact and to help improve the sample project.

+CODEHUB05